MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/auto-build-package-uwp-apps.md

 #### Configure automatic Store submission

-Use the Visual Studio Team Services extension for the Windows Store to integrate with the Store API, and send your app package to the Store.
+Use the Visual Studio Team Services extension for the Microsoft Store to integrate with the Store API, and send your app package to the Store.

 You need to connect your Dev Center account with Azure Active Directory (AD), and then create an app in your AD to authenticate the requests.
 You can follow the guidance in the extension page to accomplish that.